The Merritt Family Preserve

 The property was donated by the landowner, Meryle Merritt, and will be named The Merritt Family Preserve.
-It will be dedicated to the memory of her late husband, Larry Merritt, at a public ceremony on August 19 at 3:00 p.m. at the preserve site.
+It was dedicated to the memory of her late husband, Larry Merritt, at a public ceremony on August 19, 2017.
 “Larry loved puttering around ‘in his woods,’” says Merritt.
 “It's appropriate that the acreage remain in its natural state, [and] we are grateful that we were able to make that happen.”

 WSBT22 did a feature on the preserve donation during their August 7 broadcast!
 Watch it here.